Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/custom_bee_data.md

 Sub-directories can be nested like so: `"folder_1/folder_2/folder_3/texture"`

+!!! important
-**SPECIAL NOTE:** The file extension is *NOT REQUIRED* in the .json value as that is automatically appended by the mod when rendering.
+	The file extension is *NOT REQUIRED* in the .json value as that is automatically appended by the mod when rendering.

 <br>
 <br>